BRB67/17uote3ollection/173Life/173Life..md

 		the CO2, released by the yeast during fermentation of sugar in the dough creates a dough filled with minute gas bubbles that expand during baking to produce a light, airy product.

+		Some bacteria are also important in food processing.
+The manufacture of many dairy products including, cheeses, yogurt, and sour cream, is based upon the activities of bacteria that utilize milk as their food source.
+Enzymes secreted by the bacteria alter the milk and by-products toxic to the bacteria eventually kill them and produce a storable preserved food.

+### Quote 8